tensorwerk/hangar-py/docs/concepts.rst

-image, ``.nii`` neuroimaging informatics study, ``.cvs`` tabular data, etc.), and just deal with the hassle of maintaining all the infrastructure around reading, writing, transforming, and preprocessing these files into useable numerical data every time they want to interact with their Datasets.
+image, ``.nii`` neuroimaging informatics study, ``.cvs`` tabular data, etc.), and just deal with the hassle of maintaining all the infrastructure around reading, writing, transforming, and preprocessing these files into useable numerical data every time they want to interact with their Cellstores.
 Even disregarding the computational cost/overhead of preprocessing & transforming the data on every read/write, these schemes require significant amounts of human capital (developer time) to be spent on building, testing, and upkeep/maintenance; all